 INTRODUCTION

-Maize (Zea mays L) stands as one of the world’s most crucial crops, playing a fundamental role in global food security and agricultural economics.
+Maize (Zea mays L.) stands as one of the world’s most crucial crops, playing a fundamental role in global food security and agricultural economics.
 More than 49% of world maize is produced by America (FAO 2022).
-Among the maize growing countries, India rank 4th in area and 7th in production, representing around 4% of the world area and 2% of total production (iimr.icar.gov.in).
+Among the maize-growing countries, India ranks 4th in area and 7th in production, representing around 4% of the world’s area and 2% of total production (iimr.icar.gov.in).
 Meeting the escalating demand for maize production necessitates not only innovative cultivation techniques but also the integration of advanced agricultural machinery.
-Traditional methods of manual or broadcast seeding have increasingly become insuffient in meeting the demands of modern agriculture.
-Manual seed planting method results in non-uniform seed spacing, less efficient and involves more drudgery (Ram et al 2020).
+Traditional methods of manual or broadcast seeding have increasingly become insufficient in meeting the demands of modern agriculture.
+Manual seed planting method results in non-uniform seed spacing, less efficient and involves more drudgery (Ram et al. 2020).

 The main objective of seed planting using enhanced seeding equipment is to obtain effective seed distribution in a row.
-Among these the maize planter emerges as a key player it enhanced and operational efficiency.
-Mechanical drilling practices or planters for seed sowing primarily affect the seed placement accuracy and uniformity in seed-to-seed distance.
-Appropriate seed to seed spacing is essential for the seeds, which results in a higher yield than in manual planting.
+Among these, the maize planter emerges as a key player as it enhances operational efficiency.
+Mechanical drilling practices or planters for seed sowing primarily affect the seed placement accuracy and uniformity in the seed-to-seed distance.
+Appropriate seed-to-seed spacing is essential for the seeds, which results in a higher yield than in manual planting.
 The time and method adopted for sowing decisively influence the germination and hence production (Abhishek and Singh 2021).
-With increase in mechanization, large maize producing nations have experienced increase in yield.
+With the increase in mechanization, large maize-producing nations have experienced an increase in yield.
 In India, the mechanical sowing & harvesting penetration has only been 5-7%.
-Farm losses due to poor sowing and harvesting practicecan potentially be controlled through mechanization.
-Increase in thrust on promotion and adoption of mechanization could potentially assist in improving productivity and control farm losses.
+Farm losses due to poor sowing and harvesting practices can be potentially controlled through mechanization.
+An increase in thrust on promotion and adoption of mechanization could potentially assist in improving productivity and controlling farm losses.

-Maize can be grown effectively in various soils that are loamy sand to clay loam and soils with excellent natural organic matter.
-Maize that planted by using twin-row maize planter gives more equidistance and staggered plant spacing.
-Twin rows offer better Photosynthetically Active Radiation (PAR), and improve aeration which increases crop and root growth (Balem et al 2014).
-Furthermore, a quicker canopy leads to fewer weeds and the humidity in the soil is conserved.
-A groove wheel type seed-metering device, which realizes double rows in one ridge, separate application of seeds and fertilizers, and a precise and small amount of sowing (Qiao et al 2023).
-Two rows maize planter with single horizontal plate seed metering mechanism was design and constructed. the field capacity of the developed planter is 0.16 hah-1 with an average seed damage of 13.3% and an average missing rate of 17.5% (Abubakar et al 2020).
-Inter-cropping practices offers advantages to small land holding farmers.
-Current planters are intended for medium to high range horsepower tractors.
+Maize can be grown effectively in various soils are loamy sand to clay loam and soils with excellent natural organic matter.
+Maize planted by using a twin-row maize planter gives more equidistance and staggered plant spacing.
+Twin rows offer better photosynthetically active radiation (PAR), and improve aeration which increases crop and root growth (Balem et al., 2014).
+Furthermore, a quicker canopy leads to fewer weeds, and the humidity in the soil is conserved.
+A groove wheel-type seed-metering device, which realizes double rows in one ridge, separate application of seeds and fertilizers, and a precise and small amount of sowing (Qiao et al 2023).
+Two rows maize planter with a single horizontal plate seed metering mechanism was designed and fabricated.
+The developed planter has a field capacity of 0.16 ha-1, average seed damage of 13.3%, and an average missing rate of 17.5% (Abubakar et al 2020).
+Inter-cropping practices offer advantages to small land-holding farmers.
+Current planters are intended for medium to high-range horsepower tractors.
 Such high-cost tractors and equipment are not within the reach of small and marginal farmers, though they are oriented towards mechanization.
-The main objective of this research work was design and development a twin-row maize planter operated by mini-tractor.
+The main objective of this research work was to design and develop a twin-row maize planter operated by a mini-tractor.

 MATERIALS AND METHODS